au-chrismor/feduc-8/README.md

-# Implementing the Electronics Australia "EDUC-8" Microcomputer in VHDL
+# Implementing the Electronics Australia "EDUC-8" Microcomputer in an FPGA

 ## What is it?